The San Francisco Story: Plot

 The law in San Francisco in 1856 is an ideal struggling to be established.
 Rick Nelson is a loner with his code of ethics, now a miner visiting his old stomping ground.
 He meets raven-haired beauty Adelaide McCall, who's in the buggy of corrupt political power broker Andrew Cain.
-Newspaper editor Jim "Captain" Martinbegs his old friend Rick to rejoin his peace-keeping Vigilantes to put an end to Cain's reign of thuggery.
+Newspaper editor Jim "Captain" Martin begs his old friend Rick to rejoin his peace-keeping Vigilantes to put an end to Cain's reign of thuggery.
 Rick knows how easy it is to buy a judge, so he settles matters his way.

-Adelaide, after failing to win Nelson over to their side, arranges to have him shanghied to China "for his own protection".
+Adelaide, after failing to win Nelson over to their side, arranges to have him shanghaied to China "for his own protection".
 Nelson escapes from the ship and does not take kindly to this.

 Martin eventually persuades Nelson to try to join Cain's outfit undercover.
 Cain demands a loyalty test; a jailbreak of one of his men.
 Nelson persuades Martin to allow the jailbreak.
 But as soon as both men are in the open, snipers open fire and kill the prisoner and wound Nelson.

 Nelson orders Martin to print a story that he was killed to give him time to recover.
 Adelaide believes the story, burglarizes Cain's safe, and turns over incriminating documents to Martin.
 Martin has no choice but to hold her as a material witness.

 When he recovers, Nelson takes the direct approach.
 He marches into a crowded political rally and challenges Cain to a duel.
 To save face, Cain must accept.
 The duel takes place on the beach, on horseback with shotguns.
 Nelson kills Cain, and Nelson's friend Shorty kills a hidden sniper.
 Since Martin is the new "law" in Frisco, it is up to him to decide Adelaide's future.
 He elects not to press charges.